paul-grassi/800-63-3/sp800-63-3/sec1_2_introduction.md

 increase the size of the enabled customer pool, but agencies shall ensure that this does not corrupt the system’s choice of the appropriate assurance level.
-Alternatively, agencies may consider partitioning the functionality of an e-authentication enabled application to allow less sensitive functions to be available at a lower level of authentication and attribute assurance, while more sensitive functions are available only at a higher level of assurance.
+Alternatively, agencies may consider partitioning the functionality of an digital authentication enabled application to allow less sensitive functions to be available at a lower level of authentication and attribute assurance, while more sensitive functions are available only at a higher level of assurance.

-These technical guidelines cover remote electronic authentication of human users to IT systems over a network.
+These technical guidelines cover remote digital authentication of human users to IT systems over a network.
 They do not address the authentication of a person who is physically present, for example, for access to buildings, although some credentials and authenticators that are used